azorkai/azorkai/README.md

 A few parts I'd point at in an interview:

 - **A 1.79M-row business catalogue built with DuckDB over Overture Maps parquet on S3.**
-  Querying the remote parquet directly did not stream — 2.5 GB of RAM and zero rows after fifteen minutes.
+  Querying the remote parquet directly did not stream: 2.5 GB of RAM and zero rows after fifteen minutes.
 Splitting it into a country download joined province by province brought the same query from **277 seconds to 15 milliseconds**.
 Along the way: Overture ships 109 province rows for Türkiye rather than 81, and real company names contain lone surrogates that abort an